GrumpyCockatiel/Raydreams.GMailer/README.md

 You will need to add an `appsettings.json` file to your project with the added section **AppConfig** in the JSON root.
 You can hard code these values in the AppConfig Class to get started.

+Just add a new file called `appsettings.json` to the Project Level and set it's **Copy to Output Directory** property to `Always Copy`.
+Add your own Client ID, Client Secret, GMail Account ID and address you want to forward to.

 ```
 {
 "AppConfig": {